nemish493/SWE_Titanic_survial_model/README.md

 The project follows the Scrum framework with 3 sprints, each lasting 3 weeks.
 All non-code resources are managed in Jira.

-### Submissions

-- **Source Code and Documentation**: Includes all source code, configuration files, and documentation.
-- **Git Repositories**: Both Git repositories as downloaded from Gitlab.
-- **README File**: Instructions for building, running, and accessing the web application.
-- **Team Presentation**: A PDF of the team presentation.
-- **JIRA Sprint Planning**: A PDF export of the JIRA sprint planning at the beginning of each sprint (total of 3 PDFs).

-### Final Submission

-Submit the solution in a ZIP archive via iLearn.

-## Contact Information

-For any queries, contact Prof. Dr. Christoph Schober at christoph.schober@th-deg.de.

-## Additional Notes

-- Ensure to attend project meetings and the final presentation in Deggendorf.
-- Follow the functional and non-functional requirements outlined in the project document.
-- Check iLearn for any updates or corrections to the project requirements.

 ## License